Sara Johnson, PhD

 A recent report illustrates that although nearly 80% of leaders agree that purpose is a critical element of their organization’s success, only approximately a third said that purpose informed their leadership team’s decision making.
 Yet it’s been said that, “Without a sense of purpose, no company…can achieve its full potential.”
 How can we address this disconnect?
 This session will highlight numerous benefits of having a clear sense of organizational purpose and provide case studies about organizations who have authentically embodied their purpose, allowing it to be a force for innovation, strategic planning, health promotion, and day-to-day decision making.
 To ensure purpose is not focused on isolated corporate social responsibility gestures or taglines, specific strategies for enabling organizations to embrace their purpose as core to their identity will be discussed.
 Participants will leave with practical ideas to ensure that purpose becomes a shared conscience in their organization that can becomes a guidepost for every decision.

-Dr. Johnson received the co-recipient of the Health Enhancement Research Organization’s Mark Dundon Research Award and was named the Health Care Services Woman to Watch by Providence Business News in 2018.
-In 2015, she was selected as a Top 10 Health Promotion Professional by the Wellness Council of America.
-Most recently, she was named one of the 2019 50 on Fire by Rhode Island Inno.
+Dr. Sara Johnson is the Co-President & CEO of Pro-Change Behavior Systems, Inc., a behavior change consulting firm and solution provider that empowers people to experience life-changing breakthroughs in health and well-being.
+She is also the Co-Editor of The Art of Health Promotion.
+In 2019, Dr. Johnson received the Health Enhancement Research Organization’s Mark Dundon Research Award and was named one of the 50 on Fire by Rhode Island Inno.
+She was named the Health Care Services Woman to Watch by Providence Business News in 2018, and in 2015, she was selected as a Top 10 Health Promotion Professional by the Wellness Council of America.